 In 2017 I lost eighteen kilos (40 lbs) and began running seriously for the first time since childhood.
 I’m not far off my current goal to get my 10km time below 35 minutes.

-I’m partial to a whiskey now and then
+I’m partial to a whisky now and then